“I feel so much better since I stopped taking the pill:” Introducing Guud Ambassador, Trix

 “In general, I feel like I’m on Cloud 9,” says Trix.
 The change to her mood, confidence and libido has had a positive effect not only on her relationship, but in her career as well.

 Of course, these positive changes take time for many women and in the immediate weeks and months when you stop taking the pill, negative symptoms can be rough.
 Many women experience things like headaches, mood swings and cramps.
-But be assured that the negative symptoms stop over time and the long term benefits are worth it even if the idea of quitting the pill is scary.
+But be assured that the negative symptoms stop over time and the long term benefits are worth it even if the idea of quitting the pill is scary. (read more about the side effects of the pill here)

 What are the benefits of quitting the pill?